BrianHenryIE/bh-wp-support-candy-to-kb-support-migrator/README.md

 Why?
 The SupportCandy UI is a JavaScript UI which doesn't allow having more than one ticket open at a time.
 The KB Support UI uses WordPress's native custom post type UI which is familiar and easily extensible.

-IIRC, this was used to migrate a few thousand of posts.
+IIRC, this was used to migrate ~4,000 tickets.

 # NB